zx0r/ResilientNetworkArchitectures/README.md

 > The authors, contributors, and maintainers of this project:
 >
-> - Provide this information "as is" without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose, and non-infringement.
+> - Provide this information "as is" without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose.
 > - Assume no liability for any misuse of the information or software provided in this project, nor for any damages or losses resulting from its use.

 > By accessing, using, or contributing to this project, you acknowledge that you have read, understood, and agree to these terms.
-If you do not agree, do not use or access this project.

 </small>